 Sometimes a washing machine leaks on spin, but not before.
 If this is the case, either it’s going into spin with too much water inside, or something may only be leaking under the pressure and tub movement caused by spinning.

-If it wasn’t pumping water out at all it would not go into spin, but a partial obstruction can reduce the flow enough to allow a spin with the water unable to escape fast enough.
-This causes water to be forced up into the drawer or out of the steam vent at the back.
+Both of these scenarios can cause water to be forced up into the drawer or out of the steam vent at the back, and/or out through the front of the drawer.
 If you suspect this check the last section of this article – Washer leaks from drawer

 Water coming from underneath front